This post has been sponsored by Vermont Creamery. All opinions are my own.

 Instructions

-- Place pears, cranberries, orange juice, orange zest, cinnamon stick, rosemary in a pot (with a lid) that will accommodate all these ingredients comfortably.
+- Place the pears, cranberries, orange juice, orange peel, cinnamon stick, honey*, and rosemary in a pot (with a lid) that will accommodate all these ingredients comfortably.
 I used a 3 ½ quart dutch oven.

 - Put the lid on and bring it to a boil over medium heat.
 Turn down the heat to medium-low and let it simmer for 15-20 minutes or until a knife inserted in one of the pears goes in and out easily.

-- When ready to serve, spread 2-3 tablespoons of mascarpone cheese into the bottom of a bowl, place a pear in the middle, and drizzle it with the juices and a few of the cooked cranberries.
+- When ready to serve, spread 2-3 tablespoons of mascarpone cheese into the bottom of a bowl, place a pear in the middle, and drizzle it with honey (if preferred), the juices from the pot, and a few of the cooked cranberries.

-- Sprinkle it with hazelnuts and a few leaves of fresh rosemary.
-If prefered, drizzle it with more honey.
+- Sprinkle the pears with hazelnuts and a few leaves of fresh rosemary.
+If preferred, drizzle them with more honey to taste.

 Notes